iiroki/azure-auth-on-prem-sp/README.md

     azure-auth-on-prem-sp-app-1  | Shutdown
     azure-auth-on-prem-sp-app-1 exited with code 0
     ```

-    - The sample app uses `DefaultAzureCredential` from `@azure/identity`,
-      but under the hood the default credential uses `EnvironmentCredential`,
-      which could also be used directly in the code.

 1. As the result, the blob from the previous step should now be visible in the Blob Storage!